MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 When new features and security updates are available, Microsoft will push the updates to the web portal and mobile app at a regular cadence without any manual intervention from the customers.
 Customers will be notified via e-mail with regards to the update.
 We will also be constantly publishing new rollouts on [**our documentation portal**](../whats-new-in-microsoft-community-training/whats-new-in-microsoft-community-training.md).

-### How can I change or reset by Azure SQL Database password for the application?

-You can reset your database password by visiting the Azure SQL Database resource in the Azure Portal created during installation.

-If you need further assistance, reach out to us [**via helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

 ## Teams Integration